 Refraining from smoking is simply one of the best things you can do for your health. • Blood pressure and pulse return to normal levels • Heart attack risk drops • Cancer risk drops • Blood clot / stroke risk drops • Better sex life • Better oral health • Protect those around you • Improved complexion • Improves sense of taste and smell

 Why do people start smoking? | why would you start smoking?

 There are many answers to this question.
 People often start smoking at a very young age - they want to feel like an adult.
-It could be about searching for one’s identity.
-The reason people continue to smoke even though they know it is dangerous is due to the fact that cigarettes are highly addictive.
+It could be about searching for one’s identity?
+The reason people continue to smoke, even though they know it is dangerous, is due to the fact that cigarettes are highly addictive – mentally and physically.

 Why is smoking so dangerous?

 You ingest a host of toxic substances that can seriously damage your health.
 You also risk harming those around you through second-hand smoke.
 Smoking causes: